luisarizmendi/lab-ocp-intro/README.md

 `./workshop/launch-workshop.sh`

-... or if you just want the environment for you (first create manually a project to run it) :
+... or if you just want the environment for you (a new lab-ocp-intro-<username> project will be created):

 `./workshop/launch-workshop.sh --singleuser`